Baryon-driven growth of solitonic cores in fuzzy dark matter halos: Results

 At $z_\mathrm{f}$, the total stellar mass of halo 1 is $M_* = 1.5 \times 10^6$ M$_\odot$ and $M_* = 7.1 \times 10^6$ M$_\odot$ in the FDM and CDM runs, respectively.
 The difference of more than a factor of four is caused by different numerical timesteps affecting the star formation rate via the star-formation subgrid-scale model \cref{eq:starformation}.
 Given the statistical nature of the problem, a quantitative comparison of star formation histories in CDM and FDM scenarios would require a large number of halos followed across the peak of their star-forming activity.
 Studying the formation of solitonic cores in the presence of baryons, which is the focus of this work, mainly requires feedback in order to avoid runaway cooling and doesn't depend on the exact amount of star formation.

 \cref{fig:plot1} compares radial density profiles of halo 1 at different redshifts.
 The gas density profiles of the CDM and FDM runs do not differ significantly in the central region for $z \lesssim 5.4$.
 The earliest redshift $z=5.6$ corresponds roughly to the time when the gaseous component has cooled and collapsed allowing star formation in the center.
 At this time, the CDM run exhibits the highest central dark matter density with a cuspy profile, while the FDM runs show cores with relatively large radii in agreement with the core-halo mass relation, $M_\mathrm{sol} \sim M_\mathrm{vir}^{-1/3}$ \cite{Schive2014}.
+The FDM halo with baryons has a lower overall density than the FDM only halo because the baryon pressure delays its collapse.

 At $z=4.0$, the FDM central density is more than one order of magnitude higher with baryons than without, exceeding the central dark matter density in the CDM run.
 Comparing slices of the FDM density fields with and without baryons, \cref{fig:slices} confirms the more compact core in the former.
 It is surrounded by granular structures with similar spatial extent.
 This result agrees with Ref.\ \cite{Chan2017} who found that the addition of stars to an FDM halo leads to a more prominent core.
 As in \cite{Chan2017}, we observe a deviation of the core density profile from the soliton solution in the vacuum.